hashicorp/terraform-website/content/source/docs/enterprise/saml/attributes.html.md

 ## Username

 If Username is specified, TFE will assign that username to the user instead of using an automatic name [based on their email address](./login.html).
-When the username is already taken or is invalid the value is not updated but login will complete.
+When the username is already taken or is invalid, login will still complete, and the existing or default value will be used instead.

 ```xml
 <saml:AttributeStatement>